pablojorge/pablojorge.github.io/_posts/2020-07-27-bf-jit-compiler-in-cpp.markdown

 ### Input/output

-Moving the pointer around and modifying data in memory are fine, but we need to interact with the outside world as well.
+Moving the pointer around and modifying data in memory are fine, but we need to interact with the outside world as well!

 Now it starts to get interesting, as we'll need to execute syscalls to read/write from/to stdin/stdout.
+This is in fact easier than using the libc for example, as we'll talk directly with the kernel.

 Using the original [asm interpreter](https://github.com/pablojorge/brainfuck/blob/master/asm/brainfuck.s) as reference, this is how the `read`/`write` syscalls can be invoked in MacOS: